P6rguP6der/p6rgup6der-euro-converter/README.md

 # P6rguP6der Euro Converter
-A simple lightweight plugin for converting Euros into other currencies (and vice versa).
+A simple lightweight WordPress plugin for converting Euros into other currencies (and vice versa).

 It is meant to be used as a client code inside themes or other plugins.